-The Perth Mint will endeavour to despatch your order within 3 working days of receipt of cleared payment.
-For further information see Terms and Conditions (section 4).
-During periods of high demand delivery delays may occur for which The Perth Mint accepts no liability in the event of delayed deliveries.
+The Perth Mint will endeavour to despatch an order seven working days from receipt of full payment.
+In the event of high demand, delivery delays could occur.
+The Perth Mint accepts no liability in the event of delayed deliveries.

 Can I collect my order from The Perth Mint?